Alejogb1/job-board/blog-data/why-arent-ios-uiview-elements-resizing-appropriately-across-different-devices.md

 }
 ```

 In this basic code example, the blue square is positioned 50 points from the left and 100 points from the top, with a fixed width and height of 100 points each.
-This looks okay on a simulator, perhaps, but try running it on an iPad and you'll see how inadequate that approach is, the square will likely appear tiny and out of place.
+This looks  on a simulator, perhaps, but try running it on an iPad and you'll see how inadequate that approach is, the square will likely appear tiny and out of place.
 This fixed frame approach has failed to adapt to the varied sizes of devices.

 **Example 2: Basic Autolayout with Constraints**